SeanoChang/trading_journal_page/README.md

 ![Trading Ideas](./public/screenshots/trading_journal.gif)

-Users can create, edit, and track their trading ideas, insights, and observations in the journal.
+Logged in users can view my trading ideas, insights, and observations in the journal.

 ### Real-Time Price Tracking